pinterest/PINFuture/README.md

 - Futures and Promises (mostly useful for the list of implementations) https://en.wikipedia.org/wiki/Futures_and_promises

 ## Design decisions
-These decisions are possibly controvercial but deliberate.
+These decisions are possibly controversial but deliberate.
 - Don't allow chaining of `success:failure:` and `completion:` methods.
 A reader could easily be mislead into thinking that the chained operations are guaranteed to execute sequentially.
 - Don't expose a `success:` method or a `failure:` method.
 We think it's a better for the site of any side-effects to make it explicit that they don't want to handle a value or that they don't want to handle an error by passing a `NULL` argument.
 - Don't implement BrightFutures behavior of "execute callback on Main of it was registered from Main, or execute callback in background if registered from not Main".
 We think an explicit executor is better.
 With the BrightFuture behavior, a chunk of code copied to another location may not behave properly for very subtle reasons.